 Kay produced a high-end line of guitars it called the Gold K line.
 Some were archtop and some solidbody.
 These are valued by collectors, however because of Kay's reputation for producing budget department store guitars, artists of the late 1950's and early 1960's did not take them seriously, with the exception of Barney Kessel.

-Mr. Kessel had an archtop electric model named after him.
+Kay guitars manufactured the Kessel archtop electric model named after him.
 Kay merged with Valco in 1967 and it's name was dissolved in 1968.